wsoussi/CubeMig/README.md

 ## 📝 License

-This project is part of a Bachelor's thesis and is available for educational and research purposes.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## 🆘 Troubleshooting